 Office of the Dean: 25 Bishop Place, College Avenue Campus

 - Master of Arts (M.A.)

 - Master of Science for Teachers (M.S.T.)

 - Master of Landscape Architecture (M.L.A.)

 View the more than 60 disciplines in which these degrees are offered.

 - The Integrative Graduate Education and Research Traineeship (IGERT) is a highly competitive National Science Foundation grant program for science and engineering graduate students pursuing doctorates in fields that are interdisciplinary and have broad societal impact.

 - The school’s award-winning Teaching Assistant Project (TAP) is designed to promote excellence in undergraduate and graduate education at Rutgers–New Brunswick through the professional development of teaching assistants.

-- Molecular Biosciences is an umbrella group of graduate programs in the life sciences at the Graduate School–New Brunswick and the Graduate School of Biomedical Sciences at the Robert Wood Johnson Medical School of the University of Medicine and Dentistry of New Jersey.
+- Molecular Biosciences is an umbrella group of graduate programs in the life sciences at the Graduate School–New Brunswick and the Graduate School of Biomedical Sciences at the Robert Wood Johnson Medical School.

 - The Graduate School–New Brunswick is home to numerous research centers and institutes, providing rich venues for graduate student research.